 Briggs & Stratton warrants that, during the warranty period specified below, it will repair or replace, free of charge, any part that is defective in material or workmanship or both.
 Transportation charges on product submitted for repair or replacement under this warranty must be borne by purchaser.
 This warranty is effective for and is subject to the time periods and conditions stated below.
 For warranty service, find the nearest Authorized Service Dealer in our dealer locator map at ferrismowers.com.
 The purchaser must contact the Authorized Service Dealer, and then make the product available to the Authorized Service Dealer for inspection and testing.

 There is no other express warranty.
-Implied warranties, including those of merchantability and fitness for a particular purpose, are limited to the warranty period listed below, or to the extent permitted by law .
+Implied warranties, including those of merchantability and fitness for a particular purpose, are limited to the warranty period listed below, or to the extent permitted by law.
 Liability for incidental or consequential damages are excluded to the extent exclusion is permitted by law.
 Some states or countries do not allow limitations on how long an implied warranty lasts, and some states or countries do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation and exclusion may not apply to you.
 This warranty gives you specific legal rights and you may also have other rights which vary from state to state or country to country.

 WARRANTY PERIOD Covered Parts Standard Warranty Period Rental Warranty Period Riding mowers - except as noted below + 4 years (48 months) or 500 hours, whichever occurs first.
-Unlimited hours during the first 2 years (24 months) 90 days Walk mowers - except as noted below + (over 30 inches of cutting width) 2 years (24 months) unlimited hours 90 days +Hydro Drive Belt, Gearbox Drive Belt, Tires, Brake Pads, Hoses, Battery, Blades 90 days 90 days +Mower Deck Drive Belt (Conventional Single Belt Deck Drive Systems) , , , , , , , , , , , , , , , , , , , , 90 days

-+Mower Deck Drive Belts (Two Belt Deck Drive Systems) 3 years (36 months) or 300 hours, whichever occurs first.
-(Parts and labor in year one; parts only in years two and three.)
-90 days +Attachments 1 year 90 days +Engine See Engine Operator's Manual See Engine Operator's Manual
+Unlimited hours during the first 2 years (24 months) 90 days +Coil over shocks and all suspension related components 5 years (60 months) unlimited hours 90 days +Hydro Drive Belt, Tires, Brake Pads, Hoses, Battery, Blades 90 days 90 days +Mower Deck Drive Belt (Conventional Single Belt Deck Drive Systems) 1 year (12 months) or 100 hours, whichever occurs first 90 days +Mower Deck Drive Belt (Two Belt Deck Drive Systems) 3 years (36 months) or 300 hours, whichever occurs first.
+(Parts and labor in year one; parts only in years two and three) 90 days +Attachments 1 year 90 days +Engine See Engine Operator's Manual See Engine Operator's Manual